espruino/BangleApps/apps/bwclklite/README.md

-# BW Clock
+# BW Clock Lite
-A very minimalistic clock.
+This is a fork of a very minimalistic clock.

 ![](screenshot.png)